 02 of 08

 Many of us don't have the luxury of being able to let our horses graze on pasture throughout the whole year.
-When grass isn't available hay is the next-best choice.
+When grass isn't available, hay is the next-best choice.
 Finding good horse hay can be tricky.
-It helps to have hay tested so that any shortfalls in vitamins and minerals can be compensated for with supplements.
+It helps to have hay tested, so any shortfalls in vitamins and minerals can be compensated for with supplements.
 For some horses, rich hay can be a problem in the same way rich pasture grass can be.
 Easy keepers may need to be restricted from 24/7 access to a bale feeder.

 03 of 08

 Oats are a traditional grain fed to horses.
 However, horses may also be fed small amounts of other grains like corn.
 Some grains, such as wheat, aren't always good for horses.
 The seed head of grasses would be the closest thing a wild horse would come to eating grains in their natural environment.

 Grains that are grown, harvested, and processed using modern-day methods are not natural foods for horses.
 It is easy to feed too much grain to horses.
 Grain also doesn't require a similar length of chewing time, nor does it contain the levels of silica that grass does.
 This can contribute to issues including ulcers and dental problems.
 A horse that over-eats a large amount of grain may have colic or founder.

 Concentrates are usually a mixture of things like grains, flaxseed, beet pulp, molasses for energy and flavor, bran, vitamins and minerals, and other ingredients.
 Commercial mixes may have a number of ingredients in them, or some feed mills will mix concentrates to your specifications (only practical when you have a large number of horses to feed).

 Concentrate mixes, like grain, help make up for any shortfall in nutrition and provide a quick source of energy.
 Mares in foal, nursing mares, performance, or working horses often benefit from being fed concentrates in addition to grass or hay.Continue to 5 of 8 below.